-ENG 104H & ENG 105H College Writing Honors (3) F, Sp

-The course sequence ENG 104 and ENG 105 provides students with both a reading and writing intensive format.
+ENG 104H & ENG 105H College Writing Honors (3) F, Sp The course sequence ENG 104 and ENG 105 provides students with both a reading and writing intensive format.
 Students respond to works of authors of world literature as well as philosophy through writing assignments, group discussions, and oral presentations.
 The goal of all writing assignments is the production of a scholarly term paper with appropriate documentation at the end of each respective semester.

-CSC 202H Technology (3) F, Sp

-An in-depth exposure to the use of information technology in academia, business, and society.
+CSC 202H Technology (3) F, Sp An in-depth exposure to the use of information technology in academia, business, and society.
+Special emphasis is placed on academia, business, and society.
 Special emphasis is placed on technology applications using microcomputers, spreadsheets, database and word processing software, and use of the Internet.